sombersomni/encage/README.md

 ```
 As you can see, you can start your class off with generic values which can be changed later with each new instance.
 Here's a break down for each property
-###Object Properties
+### Object Properties

-* Public
+* **Public:**
-  This holds all your variables and functions that you want to be publically accessable for every instance object you create.
-This is similar to creating normal variables, however we use this naming convention to keep the code more manageable.
+  This holds all your variables and functions that you want to be publically accessible for every instance object you create.
+This is similar to creating normal variables, however we use the naming convention below to keep the code more manageable.
 ```js
   const User = {
     public: {